For feet and toes need you!

-As you can see below I have dared to not only look down at my ten little wigglers but to photograph them too.
-All for the greater good.
-Follow the images below to see how much movement you have in yours.
+Follow the images below to see how much movement you have in your toes.
 If it’s only a little, think of the harsh impact this will have on your ankle knees and hips due to the reduced ability of your foot to mould to the ground.
 This can lead to ineffective absorption and distribution of the normal stresses and strains of walking which are then forced up to the rest of your body.

 Many of you might try these exercises and think it is beyond hope, your feet just won’t follow the orders coming from your brain.
 That maybe the case in the first instance and stiff inflexible feet might make these actions very difficult to do.
-HOWEVER, (as you know there is ALWAYS an however) your feet were designed to move like this.
-Those people without hands can achieve mind boggling dexterity with their feet.
-SO my friends persistence and trust in what I say is the order of they day here.
+HOWEVER, your feet were designed to move like this.
+Consider those without hands and the mind boggling dexterity of their feet.

 Even if what you feel is simply the muscles in your feet engaging but no actual toe movement taking place, that is a mighty win!
 It might be as good as it gets if your feet have significantly changed shape and stiffened up over time.
 Nonetheless it’s still a win because if the muscles are engaging you are acquiring greater stability and strength in your feet.
 This will help to slow further deterioration, weakening and deformity which will inevitably happen if you do nothing.